vloschiavo/ZTP/README.md

-Adding a New Routing Device to Your Network
+Adding a New Juniper Device to Your Network via ZTP
 ===========

 This example is described in detail in the following document: